Monthly Archives: June 2007

 Winning and losing in Iraq

-Anonymous Liberal: McCarthy says that “we will rue the day we leave Iraq without routing radical Islam.”
+McCarthy says that “we will rue the day we leave Iraq without routing radical Islam.”
 But what does that even mean?
 How exactly are we supposed to “rout” an ideology?
-If we “surge” a few thousand more troops, … Continue reading
+If we “surge” a few thousand more troops, will “radical Islam” surrender?
+And is there any reason at all to believe that we can kill all the radical Islamists in Iraq, much less do so without creating legions of new ones?
+Our very presence in Iraq has served as the rallying cry for a whole new generation of jihadists, who are popping up all over the globe and continue to flock to Iraq for valuable on the job training.

 Filed under Bill Kristol: is he smarter than you?, Condoleezza Rice: tell me again, what is her job?, Dick Cheney: Hannibal Lector in disguise?, Fred Kagan:an idiot running a war, George W. Bush: is he really THAT bad?, Iraq, Karl Rove:Bush's brain or Bush's as'hole?, Middle East, Mitt Romney: double guantanamo, Politics, Rudy Giuliani: NYC doesn't even like him, Think tanks